John Farrell (architect): Auckland Education Board architect

 Farrell wrote in his application for the Auckland Education Board's architect role that he had trained under Robert McKay Fripp, George Selwyn Goldsbro', and Robert Martin Watt.

-Farrell served as the Auckland Education Board architect from 1907–1924.
+Farrell served as the Auckland Education Board architect from 1907 to 1924.
 Most his work in this role has not been identified with many of his buildings likely having been demolished for larger and more modern classrooms.
 Farrell made designs for buildings in Northland, Auckland, the Waikato, and the Bay of Plenty during his tenure.

 Farrell's preferred style changed over his tenure; Farrell started with a 'floral Edwardian style' but by the inter war period his works were of a 'restrained stripped classical modernism' style.
 Farrell started designing more simpler and less detailed buildings in 1914 in line with contemporary architectural beliefs.

 In 1919 Farrell designed three manual training schools at Onehunga, Vermont Street, and Avondale.

 One of the last buildings Farrell designed as Auckland Education Board architect was the Ponsonby School at Curran Street.
 This building was innovative for the time with reinforced concrete posts and beam frames used to create large openings.
 This later became the standard for non-residential buildings.

 Farrell resigned from his role in 1924 to travel the world with his wife and son before returning to Auckland in 1925.

 Later career

 John Farrell partnered with his son Raymond Leslie Farrell and later they partnered with William Henry Glover in 1925 to become J. Farrell, Son & Glover.

 In 1925 Farrell became the Auckland Hospital Board architect.

 Farrell later served as a director of multiple companies and firms.

-Farrell died at his home in Devonport on 19 October, 1938 at the age of 70.
+Farrell died at his home in Devonport on 19 October 1938 at the age of 70.